 Cal Optima PACE is a long-term comprehensive health care program that helps older adults to remain as independent as possible.

 What services does PACE provide?

-- Routine medical care, including specialist care - ing, dressing and light chores at home and in our Day Center - Prescribed drugs and lab testsPersonal care for things like bath- - Rides to health-related appointments, and to and from our Day Center
+- Routine medical care, including specialist care - Prescribed drugs and lab tests - Personal care for things like bathing, dressing and light chores at home and in our Day Center - Rides to health-related appointments, and to and from our Day Center